 Prohibited Mass Mailings

-The following information provides guidance on restrictions contained within the Act related to mass mailings sent at public expense under Regulation 18901.
+The following information provides guidance on restrictions contained within the Act related to mass mailings sent at public expense under Sections 89001 - 89003.
 While it is not possible to address all types of mailings here, public agencies and elected officers are encouraged to request advice for specific guidance.
 When requesting advice on a specific item, a sample of the mailing must be provided.
 There are laws outside of the Act that may apply to certain mailings, such as the misuse of public funds, so it is important to also contact your agency’s legal counsel.

 Which Mailings are Prohibited?